 |This is the first episode not to feature the full cast of ThunderCats, with WilyKit and WilyKat both absent from the episode!|

-|Although this episode was originally broadcast in the US as episode 7 (and appeared on Warner Brothers’ ThunderCats Season 1 Volume 1 DVD release assigned the same number), this episode is actually the fifth to be produced.
-One area of continuity that shows this off is how Lion-O in this episode displays an inability to drive the Thundertank – this is referenced in the next episode, “Pumm-Ra” (broadcast as episode 5, but the sixth episode to be produced) where Panthro tells Tygra that Lion-O took to driving the ‘Tank “like a fish to water”.|
+|Although this episode was originally broadcast in the U.S. as episode 7 (and appeared on Warner Brothers’ ThunderCats Season 1 Volume 1 DVD release assigned the same number), this episode is actually the fifth to be produced.
+One point of continuity that demonstrates this is how Lion-O in this episode displays an inability to drive the ThunderTank.
+This is referenced in the next episode, “Pumm-Ra” (broadcast as episode 5, but the sixth episode to be produced) where Panthro tells Tygra that Lion-O took to driving the Tank “like a fish to water”.|

-|At the start of this episode we see the Mutants being served by a strange, lizard-like creature – no explanation is ever given within the series as to who or what this creature is or where it comes from.
+|At the start of this episode we see the Mutants being served by a strange, lizard-like creature.
+No explanation is ever given within the series as to who or what this creature is or where it comes from.
 The creature seems reminiscent of a very slim, possibly quite aged Reptillian!|

 |This is the first episode of ThunderCats not to be penned by Leonard Starr, instead being written by the team of Ron Goulart and Julian P. Gardner.
 At the time of writing this episode Ron had already had a long and extensive career writing predominantly for comic books and sci-fi/fantasy novels, and since working on ThunderCats is perhaps most noted for writing for and alongside actor William Shatner on his TekWar series.
-The authors of this ThunderCats episode would collaborate again for the episode “The Terror of Hammerhand”, with Julian P. Gardner (himself a respected writer in the field of animation, having worked extensively for Rankin-Bass) also penning other early episodes “Pumm-Ra” (on his own) and “The Garden of Delights” (with Barney Cohen).|
+The authors of this ThunderCats episode would collaborate again for the episode “The Terror of Hammerhand”, with Julian P. Gardner (the nom de plume of series creator Jules Bass) also penning other early episodes “Pumm-Ra” (on his own) and “The Garden of Delights” (with Barney Cohen).|